 5. Health Issues

-The effects of VR in human health is still unknown and is a topic of great debate.
-One of the critical issues in the growth of the whole industry is how VR-gear affects health.
+The effects of VR on human health are still unknown and are a topic of great debate.
+One of the critical issues in the growth of the whole industry is how VR gear affects health.

 VR is a great new technology and there will be a wide commercial base for all variations in virtual reality in the long term.
-The fact that many giant tech companies recognized its worth and its promising future.
+The fact that many giant techs & mobile app development companies recognized its worth and its promising future.

 Developers are working tirelessly to overcome these challenges, it is just a matter of time to get a better understanding of the techniques to carry out the products in the market that will make VR grow.